F.C. Motagua: Motagua–Real España

 The Motagua–Real España derby is not as fierce as the other two already mentioned as these both teams have a good relationship with each other from the players, to the board and the fans; however they had played seven intense league finals, four won by Real España and three by Motagua.
 It is one of the most even all-time series in the league.

 Short Lived

 One smaller rivalry, which might be called extinct, was against Universidad (also known as UNAH).
 The club named Universidad, represented the Honduran National Autonomous University in Tegucigalpa, and therefore shared the city with Motagua.
 This inspired a local derby until UNAH was relocated to Choluteca.
 UNAH, in various occasions left Motagua out of the play-offs, intensifying the rivalry.
 This derby can now be called extinct since Universidad were relegated to the Liga de Ascenso.
 The club was eventually sold to, and renamed, Universidad Pedagogica Nacional-Francisco Morázan (also known as UPNFM) (National Pedagogical University-Francisco Morázan).

-Achievements
+Honours

-Motagua is the second most successful club in Honduras having won 18 domestic leagues since the inauguration of the Honduran Liga Nacional in 1965–66.
+Motagua is the second most successful club in Honduras having won 19 domestic leagues since the inauguration of the Honduran Liga Nacional in 1965–66.